wb14123/scala2grpc/readme.md

 ```

-It will also generate Scala files to let you start a GRPC service like this:
+It will also generate Scala files to let you start a gRPC service like this:

 ```Scala
 val peopleService = new PeopleService()